 Maintaining our mental fitness, even when things are going well is one of the key aspects of healthy wellbeing.
 Below are strategies that have been researched and used all around the world that can help you manage your mental fitness and maintain a good balance between rugby and the other parts of your life.

 Have a go at using some of the strategies below.
 The Mental Health Foundation also has a great guide to wellbeing which you can read here.

-Good sleep is a key part of living well, most people need between 7-9 hours and there are so many ways to help improve your sleep.
+Sleep is one of the biggest influences of mental fitness, most people need between 7-9 hours and there are so many ways to help improve your sleep.
 Click here to learn more.

 All of us have times when we feel stressed or down and find it hard to live the way we would like to.
 Luckily, there are lots of different ways to make things easier to manage.
 The strategies above are a great place to start and there is plenty of other great information throughout this site too.
 Have a look at some more strategies here.